In a serious medical emergency (where life is in danger) you should telephone 999 immediately and ask for the ambulance service.

 If you require first aid, please contact the Lodge, who will be able to inform the nearest First Aider.

-NHS Direct is a 24-hour telephone healthcare helpline.
+NHS 111 is a 24-hour telephone healthcare helpline.
 It aims to provide information and advice about health, illness and health services, and to enable patients to make decisions about their healthcare and that of their families.
-If you have non-emergency health queries, you can call 0845 46 47 and speak to a healthcare professional.
+If you have non-emergency health queries, you can call 111 (free from both landlines and mobile phones) and speak to an adviser.

 Accident & Emergency department (‘A and E’)